Super-additivity in communication of classical information through quantum channels from a quantum parameter estimation perspective: Rate-distortion theory

 \section{Rate-distortion theory}

 A first natural place to look for relations between estimation and communication problems is the rate-distortion theory \cite{shannon1959coding, cover2012elements}.
 The main objective of the rate-distortion theory is to quantify how much information can be transmitted provided given level of errors and vice versa.
-In particular, viewing the estimation protocol as a communication channel form the input symbol $x$ to its estimator $\tilde{x}$, it is possible to lower bound the corresponding mutual information $I(X:\tilde{X})$ via \cite{cover2012elements}
+In particular, viewing the estimation protocol as a communication channel form the input symbol $x$ to its estimator $\tilde{x}$, it is possible to lower bound the corresponding mutual information $I(X:\tilde{X})$ via \cite{cover2012elementsA}

-where $\overline{\Delta^2 \tilde{x}}$ is the average estimation variance.
+where $\overline{\Delta^2 \tilde{x}}$ is the average estimation variance and for continuous random variables $H(X)$ denotes a differential entropy.
 Intuitively, this relation reflects the fact that the better the estimation precision the higher the communication rate.
 Or stated the other way round, one needs to communicate a lot in order to estimate very precisely.
 Note, that here we refer to the estimation problem using Bayesian perspective as we explicitly take into account the form of prior distribution.
-Recall also that in the whole paper we focus on transmitting classical information encoded in quantum systems and therefore utilize results of classical rate-distrotion theory abstracting from a more general quantum rate-distortion theory \cite{datta2013quantum} where faithful communication of quantum states themselves is considered.
+Recall also that in the whole paper we focus on transmitting classical information encoded in quantum systems and therefore utilize results of classical rate-distortion theory abstracting from a more general quantum rate-distortion theory \cite{datta2013quantum} where faithful communication of quantum states themselves is considered.

 Utilizing \eqref{eq:rtdbound} together with the fact that $I(X:\tilde{X})$ is upper bounded by the Holevo quantity $\chi$ one can get a lower bound on the achievable estimation variance \cite{nair2012fundamental, hall2012does, hall2013metrology}